GowthamRam2889/simplechat/README.md

-# This is a simplechat application
+# This is a simple chat application

 A simple attempt to learn some Node and do a full stack application.

-FYI, Needs lots of enhancements.
+FYI, lots of opportunities for enhancements.